A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Methodology

-As shown in Figure 2, the proposed PEGA framework includes four components: (1) The \textbf{\textit{Review-based Personality Extraction Module}}, which captures users’ implicit personality traits from review texts; (2) The \textbf{\textit{Group Personality Generation Module}}, which takes individual personalities captured from (1) as input to generate group personality by using hyper-rectangle; (3) The \textbf{\textit{Personality-Guided Preference Aggregation Module}}, where we first adopt a personality attention mechanism to learn the user’s weight from group personality.
-We then fine-tune the weight by the user’s preference and use the weight to aggregate group members’ preferences to get personality-enhanced group representation; (4) The \textbf{\textit{Model Optimization Module}}, which applies the inner product to calculate the prediction score of the candidate item and uses a two-stage optimization scheme to optimize both user and group representations.
-We unfold the details of PEGA in the following.
+In this section, the details of the PEGA model are introduced.
+As shown in \hyperref[figure2]{Fig. 2}, the proposed PEGA framework includes four components: (1) The \textbf{\textit{Review-based Personality Extraction Module}}, which captures users’ implicit personality traits from review texts; (2) The \textbf{\textit{Group Personality Generation Module}}, which takes individual personalities captured from (1) as input to generate ``Group Personality'' by using hyper-rectangle; (3) The \textbf{\textit{Personality-Guided Preference Aggregation Module}}, where a personality attention mechanism is first adopted to learn the user’s weight from ``Group Personality''.
+This weight is then fine-tuned by the user’s preference and used to aggregate group members’ preferences to obtain a personality-enhanced group representation; (4) The \textbf{\textit{Model Optimization Module}}, which applies the inner product to calculate the prediction score of the candidate item and uses a two-stage optimization scheme to optimize both user and group representations.
+The details of PEGA are unfolded in the following sections.